 So perhaps as consultants in this space, we can try allay your fears, and if not, then SDA property will not suit your position of comfort and is unsuited, please read here as to why.

 Keep in mind, standard residential property attracts rental yields around 3% to 5%.
 And investors happy with this yield, so they invest without question.

 With a SDA property, there is every likelihood that you will secure at least 1 x participant, would you agree?

-Did you know, that with only 1 x participant who is a HPS category you could still achieve a significant yield of +- 8% pa … linked to CPI?
+Did you know, that when you build for 2 x HPS participants and say you only attract 1 x participant who is a HPS category, you could still achieve a significant yield of +- 8% pa … linked to CPI?
 Nothing to sneeze at you may agree.
 Yes or yes.